Podcast: Download (198.0MB)

 - Then I will define a few useful terms for this teaching

-- And then we will go on to learn about the reliability of our bibles
+- Then we will go on to learn about the reliability of our Bibles

-- And somewhere in the middle of all this we will play a little-bit of a game to illustrate a point!
+- And somewhere in the middle of all this we will play a little-bit of a game to illustrate and drive home a main point!

 Are you Ready?

-On a personal note, I believe that God deliberately has seen to it that we DO NOT have originals because the church would have enshrined them and worshiped them rather than read them.
+On a personal note, I believe that God deliberately has seen to it that we either DO NOT have or at least cannot confirm if we have any originals when it comes to the writings of the scriptures because the church would have enshrined them and worshiped them rather than read them.

 Nevertheless, in regards to the Scriptures, we possess something FAR more valuable and reliable than “originals”, and that is THOUSANDS upon THOUSANDS of copies.